-Welcome to California Interfaith Power & Light, the originator of the Interfaith Power & Light campaign that began in 2000 and now has 40 state affiliates.
+Welcome to California Interfaith Power & Light, the originator of the Interfaith Power & Light movement that began in 2000 and now has 40 state affiliates.
 By signing the CIPL Congregational Covenant you become part of a diverse inter-religious network of climate-minded faith institutions across California committed to working together in protecting our common home.

 Our staff and volunteers look forward to supporting you and your congregation in your efforts toward climate justice and action.

 To become a member of California Interfaith Power & Light, simply sign our covenant stating that your congregation will commit to one of the following principles and actions.
 There are no dues or other obligations.
 By becoming a member of CIPL, your congregation will be joining the statewide religious response to climate change.
 We have resources to share, connections to make, and volunteer opportunities for you to help advance climate justice in California.

 If we are to be faithful stewards of Earth, we must understand the profound ways in which humanity (more specifically: the 1%) is altering the climate, and to share that understanding with others.
 We commit to sharing that message both within and outside our congregation.

 Our climate crisis has come from an unsustainable worldview that sees Earth as something to be exploited and discarded, rather than as a garden to be tended and nurtured for future generations.
-We commit to restoring “The Garden” by opposing profit based social relations, by reusing, recycling and reducing our consumption, and by aligning our financial resources with our environmental values, such as through fossil fuel divestment.
+We commit to restoring “The Garden” by opposing profit based social relations, by reusing, recycling and reducing our consumption, and by aligning our financial resources with our environmental values.

 Climate change disproportionately affects the poor and those who have contributed the least to the problem, whether here in the U.S. or in the exploited and under-developed world.
 We commit to advocating for those hardest hit by climate injustice and to supporting the work these communities have been up to for many years.